Info on Andover-Central girls game: Tuesday night and 'Get there early!'

 Andover won that game 52-36 before losing at the state final to Springfield Central.

-Coach Hibino said fans for both schools should probably "get their early."
+Coach Hibino said fans for both schools should probably "get there early."

 "This is Andover-Central," said Hibino.
 "We're used to this atmosphere.
 It's going to be an exciting night."